opensearch-project/opensearch-build/ONBOARDING.md

 For any of new repo to onboard GHA workflow release, there are two parts:

-1. Create the GitHub workflow e.g. `release-drafter.yml` inside the repo.
+1. Create the GitHub workflow e.g. `release.yml` inside the repo.
     * Allow the GHA triggered by tag creation.
     * Set up the respective python version and python build stage.
-    * Enable permissions for these actions.
+    * Enable permissions for these actions at job-level.
         * ```
           permissions:
           id-token: write